How can I help you?

 - Making better presentations (without PowerPoint)

 I have been asked a few times to teach a class on PowerPoint.
-I’ve even done it on occasion, but I usually respond to the initial request with the question “How about a class on presentation building?”
+I’ve even done it on occasion, but I usually respond to the first request with the question “How about a class on presentation building?”
 We often think about PowerPoint as the way presentations are given.
 We have all sat in lectures where long slides of text and a thousand bullets are flashed, animated and transitioned across the screen, and perhaps wondered what the relation of the slide was to what was being said.
 In this workshop, we start with asking the key questions of what the intent of the presentation is (e.g. to generate new business or tell of a concept) and whether the form of the presentation meets that need in the best way.
 What are our key concepts?
 What will make it memorable?
 What do we want people to take away?
 What is the big idea?
 Will our audience fall in love with the idea?
 Often the answer is not in the slides of a slide deck, but rather the voice, eyes, and spirit of the speaker.
 We begin the important work of re-establishing what is most important in the potentially beautiful transaction of a presentation or meeting, and discovering what tool helps us best to bring that to the front of the mind of the audience.

 - Infographics and visual development.

 There is a trend in social media towards the visual.
 Images, videos and graphics get the most attention and lead more people to your other content.
-Social media platforms like Pinterest have grown powerful in a short period and reflect and strengthen the trend.
+Social media platforms like Pinterest have grown powerful in a short period and strengthen the trend.
 The issue: while many of us are visual learners, not everyone considers themselves a visual creator, and so participation in the trend often is limited to simply sharing others’ images.
 In this session, we discover new tools that will help you to develop a beautiful visual representation of your ideas without having to become a certified graphic designer, photographer or visual communicator (even though you are likely doing those things already without much help or guidance).
 Learn how to create and find great images that support your ideas.

 - Scratch, Arduino, and Raspberry Pi: getting started with the make movement and open source development.